 Included technology

 What tech features make this special?
 Does the included technology always work?
 Technology is great when it works, but a pain in the butt when it doesn’t.
-I want to make sure the tech on a product is consistent before singing its praises.
+We want to make sure the tech on a product is consistent before singing its praises.

-We look for features like Bluetooth capabilities, WiFi connectivity, and a great monitor that tells you performance metrics.
+We look for features like Bluetooth capabilities, Wi-Fi connectivity, and a great monitor that tells you performance metrics.

 Adjustability